• Skip to primary navigation

 My Early Mistakes in Pricing My Items

-Selling Too High by Using my Business Expense as the Core Consideration
+Selling Too High by Using My Business Expense as the Core Consideration

-Of course, the business expense and other overhead cost is an important factor to consider when pricing your items.
-However, one of my early mistakes is using it as my main consideration and have not considered the prevailing market price that much.
+However, one of my early mistakes is using it as my main consideration, and have not considered the prevailing market price that much.

-The effect was that I was eaten alive by the competition.
 My items were selling so slowly and I was buying expensive merchandise because I was using the wrong pricing benchmark.

-What I did to correct this mistake is to continuously build up my inventory by buying cheaper merchandise with higher quality.
-By doing this, it sort of diluted the average cost of my merchandise on a per-item basis.
+What I did to correct this mistake was to continuously build up my inventory by buying cheaper merchandise with higher quality.

 I also intensified my knowledge of brand items thus, I found more items that I could sell for a higher price.
-It then absorbed my losses from my early purchases.

 Selling Rare Items Too Low

 Now that I have a better understanding of fashion merchandising, I have realized that I have sold a lot of rare pieces in the past for a very low price.
-It’s now some sort of a ‘professional regret’ hahaha.
-I would have held on to those instead of selling them for a very low price.

-There were certain items that I have never seen (even once) in the market again.
-So that meant, I probably was the only one who has that item in my location.
+So that meant, I probably was the only one who had that item in my location.

 Related Posts: